Arsalan-Ahmed-Solangi/Arsalan-Ahmed-Solangi/README.md

 ## 🏆Awards & Achievements

-🏅 1st Position Silver Medalist – BS in Software Engineering 🥇 Innovative Idea Award (2023) – Recognized for developing an AI-based Geographic Information System (GIS) with an automated routing algorithm at Salesflo.(GIS) with an automated routing algorithm at Salesflo as a Software Engineer. <br/>
+🏅 1st Position Silver Medalist – BS in Software Engineering<br/>
+🥇 Innovative Idea Award (2023) – Recognized for developing an AI-based Geographic Information System (GIS) with an automated routing algorithm at Salesflo.(GIS) with an automated routing algorithm at Salesflo as a Software Engineer. <br/>
  🥇 Agile Award (2024) – Honored for efficiently meeting customer needs and delivering high-quality solutions as a Senior Software Engineer <br/>